sourcediz/McMonster/README.md

 2. cd into repo
 3. `yarn`
 4. `cd ios && pod install && cd ..`
+5. add google api key to `./constants/google.ts`
-5. To start ios : `yarn ios-release`
+6. To start ios : `yarn ios-release`
-6. To start android : `yarn android-release`
+7. To start android : `yarn android-release`

 # Using the app
 1. Don't Login, press the I am a guest button